 Removing a tire

 It is a valuable skill to be able to change a tire.
-A handyman will often have to do this since they work with machinery a lot.
+Handymen will often have to do this since they work with machinery a lot.

 Position yourself in front of the tire you want to change.